CS5008Fall2025/homework-sorts-jroberge16/Report.md

 Include the image in your markdown.
 As a reminder, you save the image in your repo, and use [image markdown].

 ![Algorithum Results](/hw_extra_materials/results.png)

 _See Code hw_extra_materials\results.ipynb for graph generation_

 ### 2. Analysis
 Looking at the graph and the table, what can you say about the various sorts?
 Which are the fastest?
 Which are the slowest?
 Which are the most consistent?
 Which are the least consistent?
 Use this space to reflect in your own words your observations.

-looking at the graph we can clearly see there is a big difference between our quadratic sorts and out linnerimthic sorts  (n log(N)).
-From best to worst we can clearly see the following relationships:
+Looking at the graph, we can clearly see there is a big difference between our quadratic sorts and our linearithmic sorts (n log(n)).
+From best to worst case, we can find the following relationship
 Best:
 1. Quick -> best
 2. Merge